 Directors at large

 6.2 Directors who are elected or appointed to positions on the Board in addition to the positions described in these Bylaws are elected or appointed as directors at large.

+6.3 Directors at large are obliged to attend a minimum of 50% of director meetings throughout any given calendar year.

 Role of president

-6.3 The president is the chair of the Board and is responsible for supervising the other directors in the execution of their duties.Role of vice-president
+6.4 The president is the chair of the Board and is responsible for supervising the other directors in the execution of their duties.

+6.5 The president or an assigned director at-large shall sit on the SER Chapter Relations Committee, as the Society’s representative.

+6.6 The maximum term of office for the position of president will be two years.

+6.7 The president is obliged to attend a minimum of 75% of director meetings throughout any given calendar year.

+Role of vice-president

-6.4 The vice-president is the vice-chair of the Board and is responsible for carrying out the duties of the president if the president is unable to act.
+6.8 The vice-president is the vice-chair of the Board and is responsible for carrying out the duties of the president if the president is unable to act.

+6.9 The vice-president or an assigned director at-large shall sit on the SER North American Conference Committee, as the Society’s representative.

+6.10 To facilitate an orderly flow of duties, the vice-president will normally function as president after serving as vice-president, and the president will function in an advisory capacity as past-president after serving one year as president.

+6.11 The maximum term of office for the position of vice-president will be two years.

+6.12 The vice-president is obliged to attend a minimum of 75% of director meetings throughout any given calendar year.

 Role of secretary